The hills, harbours and coastline of the Wellington region provide many opportunities for outdoor recreation.

-The Rimutaka and Tararua ranges are popular.
+The Remutaka and Tararua ranges are popular.
 The Tararua Tramping Club (established in 1919) pioneered organised outdoor recreation.
 The Tararua Range, which includes more than 3,000 square kilometres of rugged country, is visited by up to 150,000 people each year.

 Wellington’s steep, narrow streets make cycling difficult.
 An exception is the scenic road round the Miramar Peninsula, an extremely popular ride.
 But the rugged terrain does make Wellington ideal for mountain biking.